Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Introduction

 Federated Learning (FL) is a distributed ML approach that enables various devices to collaboratively train a global model without sharing raw data.
 Instead, local devices compute model updates that are aggregated to form a global model.
 This decentralized method helps maintain user privacy and data security by preventing the centralization of sensitive information.

 FL presents several potential scenarios across industries, each leveraging its decentralized architecture to address specific challenges.
 In healthcare, it enables hospitals and research institutions to collaboratively train diagnostic models without exposing sensitive patient data, improving early disease detection~\cite{nguyen2022federated, bhatia2024federatedhierarchicaltensornetworks}.
-This application has stringent privacy requirements as the training data are patient diagnosis and images~\cite{zhang2022homomorphic, ku2022privacy, lessage2024secure} In finance, it allows banks to develop fraud detection algorithms by combining insights from multiple sources without compromising customer privacy~\cite{innan2024qfnn}.
+This application has stringent privacy requirements as the training data are patient diagnoses and images~\cite{zhang2022homomorphic, ku2022privacy, lessage2024secure} In finance, it allows banks to develop fraud detection algorithms by combining insights from multiple sources without compromising customer privacy~\cite{innan2024qfnn}.
 For autonomous vehicles, FL facilitates the sharing of driving data between manufacturers to improve self-driving algorithms while protecting proprietary information.
 In industrial sectors like manufacturing and energy, predictive maintenance is supported by combining data from various plants without centralizing it~\cite{JAVEED2024577} \cite{nguyen2021federated} \cite{qu2020blockchained} \cite{otoum2022federated} \cite{gao2022secure}.
+Figure~\ref{fig:workflow} illustrates this decentralized procedure, where different manufacturers only have access to the trained model.

 Not sharing data can be particularly relevant in the chemical industry, as companies often deal with sensitive data related to proprietary chemical formulas, production processes, and safety protocols.
 Using FL, organizations can build robust predictive models for tasks such as material discovery, process optimization, and chemical safety assessments while maintaining data privacy.